 Franklin Albert Root was an author, publisher, and stagecoach messenger in Kansas.

-At the age of 20, he came to Kansas, where he worked first in the office of the Herald of Freedom at Lawrence, and in the late 1850s was the local editor on the Quindaro Chindowan.
-When the Civil War broke out, he was the assistant postmaster in Atchison, Kansas, and was prevented from enlisting by his resignation not being accepted.
+At the age of 20, he came to Kansas, where he worked first in the office of the Herald of Freedom at Lawrence and, in the late 1850s, was the local editor on the Quindaro Chindowan.
+When the Civil War broke out, he was the assistant postmaster in Atchison, Kansas, and his resignation was not accepted, preventing him from enlisting.

-Early in 1863, he went on the overland stage line at Atchison as a messenger; then as a local agent in charge of the California mail at Latham Station, Colorado.
+Early in 1863, he went on the overland stage line at Atchison as a messenger; then, he was a local agent in charge of the California mail at Latham Station, Colorado.
 He then worked as a traveling mail agent on the stage line, making trips across the plains between the Missouri River and the Rocky Mountains.

 Also See: